Why a digital workplace is perfect for minimalists

 It is not uncommon for large organizations to use several dozen different applications, and even the individual employee often juggles 11 or more systems on a daily basis.
 This can make it hard to remember what application holds what data, where the application itself sits, and how you can log into it.
 In other words: Another oft-overlooked source of workplace misery.

-Not so in Now Assistant.
+Not so in Digital Assistant.
 As a smart assistant for work it does three things that get you to the tools you need faster.